 Unless you’re new to IT, you already know the ability to audit Windows file systems has been an integrated component of the Windows Server operating system for the last 20 years.
 The Event Viewer tool provides functionality to centralize, view, filter, and sort file audit data.
-It even has a rudimentary ability to setup notification.
+It even has a rudimentary ability to set up notifications.

-So, why use a 3rd-party file auditing solution?
+So, why use a third-party file auditing solution?

-The answer lies in the gaps in functionality, performance, and detail provided by native tools.
+The answer lies in the gaps in functionality, performance, and detail available with native Windows tools.

-For example, the moving of files from one partition to another takes up between 6-10 event entries and is seen as a copy and a delete – not a “move”.
-3rd-party solutions turn information into intelligence, figuring out those 10 or so events are actually a single event – and display or alert on it as such.
+For example, the moving of files from one partition to another takes up between 6-10 event entries and is seen as a copy and a delete – not a “move.”
+Third-party solutions turn information into intelligence, figuring out those 10 or so events are actually a single event, and display or alert on it as such.

-We previously mentioned “Microsoft isn’t in the auditing business” – and it’s true.
+We previously mentioned “Microsoft isn’t in the auditing business," and it’s true.
 They provide tools for those that only need the most basic of functionality.
-3rd-party solutions focus on automating much of the auditing work, with augmented capabilities around collection, consolidation, presentation, searching, filtering, alerting, reporting, and even task automation.
+Third-party solutions focus on automating much of the auditing work, with augmented capabilities around collection, consolidation, presentation, searching, filtering, alerting, reporting, and even task automation.

 All of these enhanced capabilities increase IT productivity, speeding up the auditing process, and assisting with improving the overall security of your protected data.